Upcoming searches for decaying dark matter with ULTRASAT ultraviolet maps: Extragalactic Background Light

 where $C_{\rm Ly\alpha}$ is defined analogously to Eq.~\eqref{eq:C_lyC}, and in the exponents $\alpha_{1500} = \alpha_{1500}^{z=0}+C_{1500}\log_{10}(1+z)$, $\alpha_{1100} = \alpha_{1100}^{z=0}+C_{1100}\log_{10}(1+z)$, $\alpha_{900} = \alpha_{900}^{z=0}$.

-Tab.~\ref{tab:fid} summarizes the fiducial values of the parameters adopted in the analysis in Sec.~\ref{sec:analysis}; these are set to the posterior results of \hyperlink{C19}{ C19}, apart from $f_{\rm LyC}^{z_{\rm C1},z_{\rm C2}}$. \hyperlink{C19}{ C19} found upper limits for the average value of this parameter at $z_{\rm C1,C2}=\{1,2\}$, while measurements on single galaxies at lower redshift have been collected e.g.,~in Refs.~\cite{Flury:2022asy,Flury:2022jsy}.
+{The functional form of Eq.~\eqref{eq:epsilon_ebl} resembles the spectral energy distribution of a typical galaxy, see e.g.,~the outputs of the BEAGLE simulation~\cite{Chevallard_2016}.
+Its amplitude, instead, should be estimated by integrating the contributions of all galaxies.
+A possible alternative to model the UV-EBL would be to rely on the halo model: once the UV emissivity is provided for each halo, it can be used to scale the halo mass function; the clustering of the EBL, in this case, would be described by a bias factor, obtained by scaling the halo bias.
+While on the semi-analytical level both our method and the halo model require approximations and assumptions, the halo model approach has the advantage of being suitable to work with simulations; we will investigate possibility this in future work. } Tab.~\ref{tab:fid} summarizes the fiducial values of the parameters adopted in the analysis in Sec.~\ref{sec:analysis}; these are set to the posterior results of \hyperlink{C19}{ C19}, apart from $f_{\rm LyC}^{z_{\rm C1},z_{\rm C2}}$. \hyperlink{C19}{ C19} found upper limits for the average value of this parameter at $z_{\rm C1,C2}=\{1,2\}$, while measurements on single galaxies at lower redshift have been collected e.g.,~in Refs.~\cite{Flury:2022asy,Flury:2022jsy}.
 Constraining the average evolution of $f_{\rm LyC}(z)$ is quite challenging, but a good probe can be found in the correlation between this parameter and the escape fraction of Ly$\alpha$ photons, $f_{\rm Ly\alpha}(z)$.
 This has recently been done in Ref.~\cite{Begley:2023}, which provided the relation $f_{\rm LyC}\simeq 0.15\times f_{\rm Ly\alpha}$; in the following, we rely on this and on the $f_{\rm Ly\alpha}$ measurements at $z= \{0.3,2.2\}$ in Refs.~\cite{Cowie:2009mt,Hayes:2010zn}, collected by Ref.~\cite{Hayes:2010cj}.
 These $f_{\rm LyC}(z)$ values are well below the limit established in \hyperlink{C19}{ C19}, smaller than the ones used in \hyperlink{LK24}{ LK24}.

 Figs.~\ref{fig:emissivity} and~\ref{fig:comp_em} show how the rest frame emissivity looks like for fixed values of $z$ and $\nu$, respectively.
 Overall, the prescription in Eq.~\eqref{eq:epsilon_ebl} is in good agreement with the model in Ref.~\cite{Haardt:2011xv}, which accounts for galaxy emission and dust extinction; for this reason, we consider it as the astrophysical component of the EBL.